 Experienced in variety

 I have a diverse background with many different clients, environments, and teams.
 As a marketing agency veteran, I have been able to experience quite a variety of projects.
-I've flown solo and been a part of big teams.
-I've dealt with moving targets as well as tight deadlines, strictly structured processes as well as loosely defined tasks.
-I've developed sites for local businesses and massive corporations.
+I've gone solo and been a part of big teams, worked on projects for tiny businesses and huge corporations, and dealt with moving targets and tight deadlines.

-I've done work for Trek Bikes, Finish Line, Aveda, Deluxe, Clarins, JBL, Kohler, Hallmark, Ranger Boats, and Lumens - just to name a few.
+I've done work for Trek Bikes, Finish Line, Boston Scientific, Aveda, Deluxe, JBL, Kohler, Hallmark, and Ranger Boats - just to name a few.

-When I design a user experience, I focus on keeping it clean so your visitors can spend their time looking at your content, not trying to find their way around.
-That tidiness carries over to the code too.
-Even though you might not see it, clean and organized code is essential in making an otherwise good website great.
-A tidy and modular codebase helps avoid bugs, eases tracking them down when they do happen, and streamlines future changes and additions.
+For me, that philosophy carries over to the code as well.
+Even though you might not see it, well-structured and organized code is essential in making an otherwise good website great.
+A tidy and modular codebase helps avoid and track down bugs, and streamlines future changes and additions.

 If you are a small business and need to set up hosting, I can do that for you too.
 I spin up virtual servers for fun.
-I am well versed in Linux VPS setup, HTTP servers, databases, firewalls, SSL certificates, and email services.
+I am well versed in Linux VPS setup, AWS, Docker, HTTP servers, domain registration, databases, firewalls, SSL/TLS certificates, and email services.